yacineKahlerras/rest-countries-app/README.md

 ### What I Learned

+- learning more about the direstore security rules to limit access to other user files
 - different ways to enhance performance with memoization and finding solutions to reduce renders as much as possible, also used lazy loading to make the app a little less heavy and doesnt' download all the images at once